goauthentik/authentik/website/docs/user-group-role/groups/manage_groups.md

 Requires authentik 2024.4
 :::

-To delegate user management of a group, the following permissions need to be granted on a specific _Group_ object:
+To give a specific Role or User the ability to manage group members, the following permissions need to be granted on the matching Group object:

--   Can view Group
+-   Can view group
--   Add user to group
+-   Can add user to group
--   Remove user from group
+-   Can remove user from group
+-   Can access admin interface (for managing a group's user within the authentik Admin interface)

-In addition to that, the permission to view a subset or all users needs to be assigned.
+In addition, the permission "Can view User" needs to be assigned, either globally or on specific users that should be manageable.

 These permissions can be assigned to a [Role](../roles/index.mdx) or directly to a [User](../user/index.mdx).

-In addition, to manage users of a group using the authentik Admin interface, the permissions **Can access admin interface** needs to be granted.